UGA Libraries Parental Work/Life Information

 V. Dependent Care Spending Account

 A dependent care spending account is one of the optional benefits offered by UGA.
-This type of spending account is similar to an FSA or HSA, and is administered by the same company, Optum.
+This type of spending account is similar to an FSA or HSA.
 During open enrollment, you can specify the amount of money (maximum of $5000 annually) to be deducted from your paycheck, pre-tax.
 This money is held in an account and can be used for eligible dependent care expenses, including daycare, nursery school, or a nanny.